anebz/cloud/Accreditations/az_ai_102.md

 To access endpoint, we need App ID, endpoint URL and primary key/secondary key.
 Model can be exported to a .lu file and imported into another Language understanding app.

+When creating an app, first create intents, then utterances.
+When adding utterances, add utterances unrelated to the app into the None intent.
+These are sentences that will trigger no intents.

 To create a new LUIS app version, clone an existing version and then make changes to the cloned app.
+If there are 1+ contributors, you can clone the base app for each contributor so you end up with 1 base app and 1+ cloned copies.

+Also, you can export the base version into a json or .lu file.
+Each contrbutor imports that version

+There are 3 LUIS websites based on the region.

+* www.luis.ai: US
+* au.luis.ai: Australia
+* eu.luis.ai: Europe

+LUIS must be taught how to pick out the search subject as the Facet entity.
+Whatever this entity pikcs up, is what the app will search for.

 To deploy: staging, production.
 When deploying you can activate sentiment analysis, spelling correction, speech priming (if it'll be used with speech)